-Noel Yu-Jen is a writer-musician born and raised on the California coast.
-She received her B.A. in Spanish from Princeton University, where her thesis: DIÓJUÀ (or Mai travels through Nepantla…and not back) received the Theodore H. Holmes ‘51 & Bernice Holmes Poetry Prize, and was the Grace May Tilton Prize for Fine Arts’ Honorable Mention.
+Noel Yu-Jen is a Taiwanese-American poet, translator, and vocalist from the California coast.
+Raised in a family of musicians, she is an artist of the borderlands and various linguistic diasporas.
+She received her B.A. in Spanish & American Studies from Princeton University, where she received the Theodore H. Holmes ‘51 & Bernice Holmes Poetry Prize

 She is a Best New Poets 2024 Nominee, a 2022 June Poets Fellow at the Stadler Center for Poetry & Literary Arts, and a 2023 Roots.
 Wounds.
 Words.
 Poetry Fellow.
 She is currently an MFA candidate in creative writing at the University of Virginia.